merovex-archival/merovex.github.io/_posts/2015-12-31-automating-scrivener-github-commit.markdown

 ---
 layout: post
-title: Automating Scrivener GitHub Commit
+title: "Automating Scrivener: GitHub Commit"
 author: Ben Wilson
 description: "Authors have a chance to automatically archive their Scrivener files using GitHub with this simple script."
 category: 'Technology'